-12. The next installer is for the Bridge Driver.
+12. The next Installer will be for the Bridge Driver.
 Select NEXT to initiate the Installer Wizard.

 13. Review the End User License Agreement.
-If acceptable, select "I accept his agreement".
+If acceptable, select "I accept this agreement".
 After accepting the terms of the license agreement, the NEXT button becomes active.
 Click the NEXT button.

 If you do not accept the terms of the license agreement, the installation will end.
-Click BACK or CAN-CEL button and exit any open windows to get out of the Matrix Installation program.
+Click BACK or CAN-CEL button, and exit any open windows to get out of the Matrix Installation program.

-14. After clicking NEXT to accept the License Agreement, the Bridge Driver installation will commence.
-Once complete, the screen shown in Fig. 12 will appear.
+14. After clicking NEXT to accept the License Agreement, install of the Bridge Driver will commence.
+Once complete, the screen shown will appear.
 Click Finish to close the Bridge Driver Installer and return to the Matrix Installer Wizard.